 2.)
 Cover it Up

 It’s crucial to protect firewood from Mother Nature’s elements to keep it dry because wet firewood attracts insects.
 Consider using a tarp to cover your wood pile.

 It’s tough to keep firewood dry when it’s directly on the ground.
 Instead, place it on some sort of support or firewood holder.
 If you have extra lumber or cinder blocks around, transform these materials into a spot to store your firewood.
 If you don’t have these materials, you can always buy a structure that’s designed to hold firewood.

 If you’re always using the wood you place on the top of the stack and refilling the pile before you reach the pieces on the bottom, the aging, unused firewood could make a new home for pests.
 By rotating the pile and using all the wood on a regular basis, you’ll lessen the risk of pests infesting the stack.

 Do not spray your firewood pile with pesticides — ever.
 Even if pests are overtaking the pile, applying pesticides could cause them to burrow deeper into the wood.
 And if you do end up burning the wood, the pesticides will release harmful chemicals that could be a health risk.

 It’s convenient to bring in extra wood for the fires you’re planning to light today and later this week.
 It’s also a great way to invite pests inside.
 Leaving wood lying around your home could result in a dozen ants crawling around your kitchen.
 Avoid the problem altogether by only bringing in what you need and take another trip later in the week when you need more firewood.

-If your firewood has brought unwanted guests into your home, call Plunkett’s Pest Control to help you get rid of the pests.
-We have over 100 years of experience and trained professionals that will provide you with top-quality service.
-Contact us today to schedule an appointment.BACK TO BLOG
+If your firewood has brought unwanted guests into your home, call Plunkett’s Pest Control.
+We have over 100 years of experience in eradicating pests and are equipped with trained professionals that will provide you with top-quality service.
+Contact us today to schedule a service.